-When visitors and volunteers are allowed on campus, parents/guardians are encouraged to visit the schools and view their child's educational program.
+Parents/guardians are encouraged to visit the schools and view their child's educational program and must follow all current COVID-19 protocol as stated in the COVID-19 Safety Plan.
 To ensure minimal interruption of the regular program, the visit should be arranged with the Principal or designee and the teacher at least 24 hours prior to the intended visitation.